blackmetal2000/etw/README.md

 # etw
-Bypass ETW writing a RET instruction in NtTraceEvent, NT APIs only.
+Patch ETW writing a RET instruction in NtTraceEvent, NT APIs only.